Minority Report: Theatrical run

-Home media and rights
+Home media

 DreamWorks spent several million dollars marketing the film's DVD and VHS releases.
 The campaign included a tie-in video game released by Activision, which contained a trailer for the movie's DVD.
 Minority Report was successful in the home video market, selling at least four million DVDs in its first few months of release.
 The DVD took two years to produce.
 For the first time, Spielberg allowed filmmakers to shoot footage on the set of one of his films.
 Premiere-award-winning DVD producer Laurent Bouzereau, who would become a frequent Spielberg DVD collaborator, shot hundreds of hours of the film's production in the brand new high-definition video format.
 It contained over an hour of featurettes which discussed various aspects of film production, included visual effects breakdowns of the film's stunt sequences, and new interviews with Spielberg, Cruise, and other "Academy Award-winning filmmakers".

 In February 2006, Viacom (now known as Paramount Skydance) acquired half of the rights to Minority Report, along with the rights to all other live-action films DreamWorks had produced since 1997, following their billion-dollar acquisition of the company's live-action assets.
 When Paramount purchased DreamWorks' live-action assets, 20th Century Fox still retained their original ownership stake in Minority Report.
 The film was released on a two-disc Blu-ray by Paramount Home Entertainment on May 16, 2010.
 It included exclusive extras and interactive features, such as a new Spielberg interview, that were not included in the DVD edition.
 The film was transferred from its "HD master" which retained the distinctive grainy appearance.
-In March 2019, the other half of the film's rights transferred to The Walt Disney Company, after Rupert Murdoch sold most of 21st Century Fox's film and television assets to Disney.
+In March 2019, the other half of the film's rights (which was also included scenes from The Mark of Zorro (1940) and House of Bamboo (1955)) transferred to The Walt Disney Company, after Rupert Murdoch sold most of 21st Century Fox's film and television assets to Disney.

+On December 9, 2025 the movie was released on Ultra HD Blu-ray.